 Remember, we are using an Arduino Uno as our flight computer (more in section 7).
 With this, we have all of our hardware.
 We ultimately want to to implement this wiring diagram in a physical layout suitable for the drone.

 I’ll explain the rationale for the connections, but do follow Joop’s video here for more advice on layout.
-Note: I didn’t solder anything to the Arduino, only the components.
-Joop uses a male header and solders his stuff, but I use a female header Arduino Clone and jumper wires, so I can easily remove them or reuse the Arduino.
+Note: I didn’t solder anything to the Arduino -side.
+Joop uses a male header and solders his stuff to the Arduino, but I use a female header Arduino Clone and jumper wires, so I can easily remove them or reuse the Arduino.

 Digital computers like the Raspberry Pi and Arduino come with standard interfaces that can be wired to both analogue and digital hardware.